 Predictive Processing and the Representation Wars.
 Minds and Machines. (published)

-Andy Clark, “Surfing Uncertainty” (Phenomenology and the Cognitive Sciences)
+Andy Clark, “Surfing Uncertainty”.
+Phenomenology and the Cognitive Sciences. (final draft)

 Hierarchical Bayesian Models of Delusion (Blog Post at Imperfect Cognitions)